-Asulkan Valley is a long, rewarding day hike in Glacier National Park, Rogers Pass, Canada.
+Asulkan Valley is a long, rewarding day hike in Glacier National Park, British Columbia, Canada.

 This hike has been saved for the final day because many great reports about the Asulkan Valley experience may leave a lasting legacy.
 The Falcon Hiking Guide for Glacier National Park justifiably rates it as one of the Top Ten Hikes in the area based on Best Overall Views.